2.5 Making plans for Titan

 In the video Titan is referred to as the only moon with an atmosphere.
 In fact, the truth is that Titan is the only moon with a dense atmosphere.
 Neptune’s largest moon, Triton, also has an appreciable atmosphere.
 Triton is smaller than the Galilean moons of Jupiter, but with a surface temperature of only −235 °C it has been able to retain a thin atmosphere of 99% nitrogen plus traces of methane and carbon monoxide, with a surface pressure about one-fifty-thousandth of Earth’s (0.02 millibars or about 20 microbars).
 This may be miniscule, but it is enough to form clouds of tiny nitrogen-ice crystals at heights of a few kilometres, analogous to Earth’s cirrus clouds, which are made of tiny crystals of water-ice.

 The Titan Mare Explorer (TiME) referred to near the end of the video was short-listed for development by NASA, but was dropped in favour of a Mars mission in 2012.
+However in 2019 a different mission concept called Dragonfly was approved.
+To find out about that, visit the link at the end of this section.

 Use the downloadable table to compare some of the characteristics of Titan and Triton.